Allstate (automobile): Production

-While some Sears outlets tried to stock at least one sample of the car, most were built on demand by Kaiser-Frazer, which made delivery to the store where they were sold.
-Kaiser-Frazer urged its dealers to service Allstate cars when asked.
-Many Kaiser-Frazer dealers were displeased to see "their cars" sold by another outlet, especially since the Allstate carried more standard equipment, yet sold at a lower price than the Henry J.
+While some Sears outlets tried to stock at least one sample of the car, most were built to order by Kaiser-Frazer and delivered directly to the stores where they were sold.
+The automaker also urged its franchised dealers to service Allstate cars when owners requested it.
+However, many Kaiser-Frazer dealers were displeased to see "their cars" sold by another outlet, especially since the Allstate carried more standard equipment, yet sold at a lower price than the Henry J.

-Sears marketed the car as "the lowest-priced full-sized sedan on the U.S. market."
-However, Sears did not accept trade-ins from Allstate buyers, and there may have been a reluctance to buy a car through a department store where service was thought to be questionable.
-The lack of a trade-in program also proved to be a serious impediment to the sale of Graham-Bradley tractors from Graham-Paige Motors by Sears in the late 1930s.

 Epilogue

+Sears marketed the car as the lowest-priced full-sized sedan on the U.S. market.
+The removal of material restrictions following the Korean War in March 1953 impacted the smaller domestic automakers.
+Following the removal of government controls on materials in March 1953, managers at Ford wanted to out-produce Chevrolet, and a sales war ensued among the "Big Three" automakers (General Motors, Ford, and Chrysler) for market share.
+Furthermore, Kaiser's effort to boost sales in the low-priced market segment came at a time when consumers were demanding bigger cars.

+Unlike the traditional automobile dealers, Sears did not accept trade-ins from Allstate buyers.
+The lack of a trade-in program was similar to the serious impediment Sears faced in marketing the Graham-Bradley tractors built by Graham-Paige Motors in the late 1930s.
+In this case, Graham-Bradley did not have a dealer organization for sales and service and contracted with Sears to market their tractors through their stores and catalog.
+There may also have been reluctance by consumers to buy a car from a department store, where service may have been considered questionable.

-A total of 2,363 Allstates were sold during two model years before Sears discontinued the marque: 1,566 during 1952 and 797 in 1953.
+A total of 2,363 Allstate cars were sold during two model years before Sears discontinued the marque: 1,566 during 1952 and 797 in 1953.
 Kaiser discontinued the Henry J the following year.

 The Allstate has become a car desired by collectors as reflected in the few remaining examples in original condition and by their current market values.
 As of 2022, a restored 1953 Allstate was on display in the corporate building of Allstate in Northbrook, IL.